Camilah1/Kamilat_Kolawole_Assignment-BAN6420/README.md

 # Kamilat_Kolawole_Assignment-BAN6420
-R and Python code for Wexford
+R and Python code for Nexford